 Ever since the Wright Brothers made the first successful human-crewed flight, planes have evolved to serve more specific purposes.
 They come in different shapes and sizes depending on their primary objective.
-Small planes are gaining popularity as more people show interest in aviation matters.
+Small planes are gaining popularity as more people show interest in aircraft maintenance and its systems.

 There are different types of small aircraft, which are designed and built for various purposes.
 Some require tougher licenses to operate while others can only be operated for light recreational purposes.
 Let’s delve into the different types of small planes and unravel the various aircraft available.